Fellowships begin the first or second Monday in July of each year.

 For an overview of benefits available to residents, please visit the Residents and Fellows Benefits page.

-The Residents and Fellows Policy and Procedure Manual outlines all basic institutional regulations governing residency and fellowship positions within Dartmouth-Hitchcock and is considered part of the Resident/Fellow Agreement of Appointment.
+The Residents and Fellows Policy and Procedure Manual outlines all basic institutional regulations governing residency and fellowship positions within Dartmouth Hitchcock Medical Center and is considered part of the Resident/Fellow Agreement of Appointment.

 Please read the following important GME policies before your interview: